Building capability to act and adapt

 Every organisation has a different starting point

-No two organisations - or partnerships - face exactly the same challenges.
+No two organisations - or challenges - have exactly the same starting point.

 While every engagement is different, the underlying approach remains consistent: